 - The actions will be decided at the summit.
 Examples include presenting to your school about the campaign, creating radio shows or podcasts, asking people to sign a petition, recruiting volunteers, writing letters to the editor, making phone calls and sending letters to politicians, crafting social media posts, speaking in front of groups, and planning rallies.

-- Each YO will have specific objectives to meet monthly (collect X petitions or contact a certain leader.
+- Each YO will have specific objectives to meet monthly (i.e. collect X petitions or contact a certain leader.
 You’ll work together to determine these goals.

 Support each other

-- Communicate regularly with the other YOs, sharing ideas, asking each other for support and guidance for our monthly actions
+- Communicate regularly with the other YOs, sharing ideas, and asking each other for support and guidance for our monthly actions.

 - Communicate via email, social media, Slack, teleconferences, one-on-one phone calls, etc.

-- You must nominate another teen to attend AYEA’s Civics & Conservation Summit (5 days in Juneau each March)
+- You must nominate another teen to attend AYEA’s Civics & Conservation Summit, which typically includes five days in Juneau each March.

 Document your work & report to other YOs and staff

-- You will be required to keep track of and report the details of each action (e.g. names and contact info for everyone who participated in that action, # of postcards collected/ # of facebook posts/ # of letters to the editor, etc)
+- You will be required to keep track of and report the details of each action (e.g. names and contact info for everyone who participated in that action, number of postcards collected, number of social media posts, etc.)

-- Share monthly reports with AYEA staff and the group (2 sentences about your work + photos!)
+- Share monthly reports with AYEA staff and the group.
+That means two sentences about your work and photos when possible.

 - Complete the online project evaluation survey when your project is completed.

 - Participate in a group debrief teleconference in May.

 A diverse support network of youth from across Alaska

-YOs build relationships with teens from diverse backgrounds and from all regions of the state, building cross-cultural understanding and developing a network of passionate youth advocates for change
+YOs build relationships with teens from diverse backgrounds and from all regions of the state, developing cross-cultural understanding and joining a network of passionate youth advocates.

-You will develop experience with community organizing, developing skills necessary to advocate for any issue through grassroots organizing.
-Skills include political analysis, understanding controversial issues, speaking with people who disagree with you, public speaking, working with the media, using different online and in-person tools to advocate for social change, recruiting volunteers, etc.
+You will gain experience with community and grassroots organizing, and develop the skills necessary to advocate for any issue you care about.
+These skills include analyzing and understanding controversial issues, having productive conversations with people who have different viewpoints, public speaking, working with the media, using different online and in-person tools to advocate for social change, and recruiting volunteers.

 Opportunities to attend and lead future AYEA Trainings

-AYEA’s Civics & Conservation Summit (Juneau, AK, in March) includes sessions on understanding Alaska’s political system, influencing legislation, messaging, and meeting with legislators
+AYEA’s Civics & Conservation Summit, normally held in Juneau in March, includes sessions to learn more about Alaska’s political system, influencing legislation, messaging, and meeting with legislators.